Skip to content

 3. Pushes log streams to Loki

-Configuration (kubernetes/monitoring/promtail-values.yaml): uses the default pipeline stages to extract structured labels from Kubernetes metadata.
+Configuration (charts/platform-monitoring/values.yaml under the promtail: key): uses the default pipeline stages to extract structured labels from Kubernetes metadata.

 Grafana dashboards